 Thoughts on riding, racing, travel, and challenge

-ASJ recently caught up with pro enduro racer Amy Morrison, who will be teaching mountain bike skills at the Nevada County Women’s Mountain Bike Skills Clinic taking place October 13-14, 2018 in Nevada City, CA. Morrison has a long list of racing achievements this season, including (but not limited to) 1st place at the Sea Otter Classic Enduro in Monterey, 2nd place at the TDS Enduro in Nevada City, 1st place at the Northstar Sticks and Stones DH, and 2nd place at the Northstar Enduro.
+ASJ recently caught up with pro enduro racer Amy Morrison, who will be teaching mountain bike skills at the Nevada County Women’s Mountain Bike Skills Clinic taking place October 13-14, 2018 in Nevada City, CA. Morrison has a long list of racing achievements this season, including (but not limited to) 1st place at the Sea Otter Classic Enduro in Monterey, 2nd place at the TDS Enduro in Nevada City, 1st place at the Northstar Sticks and Stones DH, and 2nd place at the Northstar Enduro on the California Enduro Series schedule.
 She has been racing EWS events around the world, and is the Pro Women champion of the inaugural EWS North American Enduro Series; races took place in Aspen, CO, Truckee, CA (Northstar) and Burke, VT.

 You are relatively new to riding mountain bikes … you started just five years ago and quickly positioned yourself as a force to be reckoned with on the enduro scene.
 What drew you to mountain biking in the first place?